 Sydney, Australia, has snowy landscapes and stunning mountains.
 However, every time you get there, you should understand the alpine weather.
 This will ensure an enjoyable and safer visit.

-Since the Anzac Hailstorm, the weather department always alerts households to prepare their homes for the impact.
+Since the Anzac Hailstorm, the weather department has always alerted households to prepare their homes for the impact.
 Some of the storms can damage homes, especially in heavily populated areas.

 While the public knows the risk of floods, bushfires, and cyclones, they don’t realize the impending danger until it’s too late.
 So, if you hear a storm warning, you should take the necessary steps to protect your home.